 Currently Harvey works as a Physiotherapist for British Athletics at Diamond League events, the Sub 2 hour marathon project, British Universities Sport, Athletics New Zealand and England Athletics.

-Harvey joined Loughborough University Physiotherapy Clinic in October 2017 and is the Lead Physiotherapist for Athletics and Men’s Football.
+Harvey joined Loughborough University Physiotherapy Clinic in October 2017 and is the Lead Physiotherapist for Athletics and Men’s Triathlon.

-Lead Physiotherapist for Cycling, Squash & Swimming and Musculoskeletal Physiotherapist
+Lead Physiotherapist for Cycling, Men's Cricket & Swimming

 BSc.
 (Hons) Physiotherapy